Cindy and Barrett with RV in Montrose

 Consider Renting an RV

-If you have a hard time picking which RV would be best for you, I also recommend trying out a rental!
+If you need help picking which RV is best for you, try a rental!

-At this point, I’m convinced testing out a rental RV would have been one step even better, beyond attending the RV show.
+At this point, I’m convinced that testing out a rental RV would have been even better than attending the RV show.

-RVs are an expensive depreciating asset.
-Renting a few different types allows you to figure out what layout, amount of space, and rig style would fit you best before making a more considerable commitment.
+RVs are expensive, depreciating assets.
+Renting a few different types allows you to figure out what layout, amount of space, and rig style would best suit you before making a more substantial commitment.

 14. How did you go about buying an RV for the first time?